dwyl/learn-alpine.js/drag-and-drop.md

 There are a few steps to do for this setup.
 Hopefully this will be simplified with Phoenix 1.7 coming soon.
-Don't hesite to open an issue on this Github repository if you still think there are some missing information.
+Don't hesitate to open an issue on this Github repository if you still think there is some missing information.

 ## Create items